Son Heung-min: 2015–2018: Asian Cup runner-up and Asian Games gold

-2016 Summer Olympics

 In June 2016, Son was named as one of the three overage players in South Korea under-23 squad for the 2016 Summer Olympics.
 Son amassed two goals in the group stages with a goal against Fiji and another against Germany, helping his team to top the group with two wins and a draw.
 South Korea was eliminated by Honduras in the quarterfinals, with Son missing crucial chances.

-2018 World Cup

 On 3 September 2015 at the Hwaseong Stadium, Son scored a hat-trick in an 8–0 home win over Laos in the second round of qualification for the 2018 World Cup.

 On 13 June 2017, Son broke his right forearm after falling awkwardly on his arm during a World Cup qualifier match in Doha against Qatar.
 He was part of the team that saw Korea qualify for the 2018 World Cup after a 0–0 draw against Uzbekistan on 5 September 2017.
 On 4 June 2018, Son was selected in 23-man squad for the World Cup.
 On 23 June, Son scored a goal from outside the penalty area – a curling strike into the top corner – though his side was defeated with a 2–1 loss to Mexico in their second group stage match of the World Cup.
 On 27 June, during their final group stage match, he scored the second goal in the 97th minute in their 2–0 victory over world champions Germany, sealing their elimination.

-2018 Asian Games

 Son was selected as one of three overage players permitted in the under-23 team for the football tournament at the 2018 Asian Games in Indonesia.
 He captained the team in the final game of the group stage against Kyrgyzstan, scoring the only goal of the match to help the team reach the knockout rounds.
 He also captained the team in the knockout rounds and reached the final after the Taeguk Warriors beat Vietnam, 3–1.
-In the gold medal match, Son assisted in both extra-time goals in a 2–1 victory over Japan, which guaranteed the entire squad's exemption from mandatory military service.
+In the gold medal match, Son assisted in both extra-time goals in a 2–1 victory over Japan, which guaranteed the entire squad's exemption from his country's mandatory military service.

-2019 Asian Cup
+2019–present: Assuming the captaincy

 Son was called up as captain for the 2019 AFC Asian Cup in the United Arab Emirates by Paulo Bento, but missed the first two group matches due to an agreement with Tottenham Hotspur related to his call-up.
-He recorded an assist in the third group game against China.
-However, his play at the tournament was lethargic due to lack of physical strength in his busy schedule, and he returned to London following his team's defeat in the quarter-finals to the eventual champion Qatar.
+His play at the tournament was generally lethargic without a goal.
+He contributed to South Korea's both goals by providing an assist and winning a penalty in a 2–0 win over China.
+In contrast with the good start, he made one successful dribble (out of seven attempts) and one shot on target in the knockout rounds against Bahrain and Qatar.
+He returned to London after a 1–0 defeat to eventual champion Qatar in the quarter-finals.